WebsiteBaker-modules/anynews/README.md

 	</div>

 #### Step 2:
-Identify the part of your template containing the content for ONE single news item.
+Identify the template part containing the content for the single news item.
 Wrap the two single HTML comment lines around this block.
 This tells Anynews to repeat the encapsulated HTML block for EACH news item returned by Anynews.
 Your template should now look like as follows.

 	<div class="mod_anynews">
 		<h1>Dummy page header shown only once</h1>